Our aims and commitments to clients are:

 We have put in place procedures to deal with any suspected personal data breaches and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We will only hold your data for as long as is necessary.
-If you make an enquiry, do not have any face to face sessions and no further action is required we will delete your data within 3 months of your first contact.
+If you make an enquiry, and do not commission any service through us, and no further action is required, we will delete your data within 3 months of your first contact.

 Consultation notes and questionnaires will be held for varying lengths of time depending on the content (and then securely disposed of)